National Film Archive of Japan (NFAJ)

 Sagamihara Conservation Center

-The former National Film Center (NFC) started out in 1952 as the film library section of the National Museum of Modern Art.
+National Film Archive of Japan (NFAJ) started out in 1952 as the film library section of the National Museum of Modern Art (later The National Museum of Modern Art, Tokyo: MOMAT).
 Kyobashi, where the National Museum of Modern Art was first established, is an area in which cinemas existed from the Meiji period.
 In 1930, the former headquarters of Nikkatsu was also built in Kyobashi so that it has always been a place noted in connection with Japanese cinema.

-After the fine art section of the Museum moved to the present location in Kitanomaru Koen in 1969, the film library section was expanded.
-The current NFC was opened in its present location in 1970.
+After the fine art section of the Museum moved to the present location in Kitanomaru Koen in 1969, the film library section was expanded in 1970 to become National Film Center (NFC).